joshuanianji/HIIT-Timer/src/Modules/README.md

 # Modules

-Modules are using data and putting a view function on them.
+Modules are view functions associated with data.